silvus/dotfiles/README.md

 # Fish shell

-Use this command to defined `fish` has a default shell:
+Use this command to define `fish` has a default shell:
 ```shell
 chsh -s $(which fish)
 ```